-If the grievance relates directly to the action or omission of the Town Clerk, the grievance should be submitted in writing directly to the Chair of the Council Matters Committee who will investigate and respond to the grievance as outlined above.
+If the grievance relates directly to the action or omission of the Town Clerk, the grievance should be submitted in writing directly to the Leader who will investigate and respond to the grievance as outlined above.

-If the grievance is being raised by the Town Clerk on his/her own behalf, the grievance should be submitted in writing to the Chair of the Council Matters Committee as above.
-If the grievance relates to the action or omission of the Chair of the Council Matters Committee then it should be directed to the Mayor.
+If the grievance is being raised by the Town Clerk on their own behalf, the grievance should be submitted in writing to the Leader as above.
+If the grievance relates to the action or omission of the Leader or Chair of Committee then it should be directed to the Mayor (Chair of Council).